Senzing/postgresql-performance/README.md

 The problem is they made a pretty enormous change to vacuum/autovacuum.
 Previously, maintenance processes had access to all of the shared_buffers to do their work, but in v16, they added a limiting parameter that defaults to 256kB and maxes out at 16GB.
 When PostgreSQL is under heavy autovacuum load, the autovacuum processes end up VERY throttled on write.
 I suspect that it is evicting pages from the shared_buffers and waiting on a substantially increased write workload.
 I get why they did this and it prevents artificially "flushing" the shared_buffers as the maintenance processes do full table scans... but in Senzing's incredibly random workload, there is a good chance those pages get used within seconds and get evicted normally.
 So this is an entirely unnecessary write workload.

 I'm not sure how to tune around this particular one yet.

+## Autovacuum experiments

+Take a look [here](autovacuum.md) for some new work on autovacuum tuning with Senzing.

 ## Recommended Senzing Configuration changes